ronb168/Cloud-Based-Data-Engineering/README.md

 * Created a SQLContext using PySpark and wrote complex queries.

 #### Hadoop
-* Implemented MapReduce algorithm to calculate the number of times each character from "Friends" (TV Series, from all the episodes) said OMG in different patterns.
+* Implemented MapReduce algorithm to calculate the number of times each character from "Friends" (TV Series, from all the episodes) said "OMG" in different patterns.